klaus-gurren/corpse-after-death/README.md

   <p align="center">
     <sup>1.
 The first search of the corpse takes some time (2.7s). <br>
-2. Weapons drop, sequential numbering based on slots with the possibility of looting per cartridge.
+2. Weapons drop, sequential numbering based on slots with the possibility of looting per cartridge. <br>
-3. The corpse is automatically deleted from the server after 10 minutes.
+3. The corpse is automatically deleted from the server after 10 minutes. <br>
-4. If the player dies again, if there is already a corpse under the player, the previously created one is deleted before the timer expires.
+4. If the player dies again, if there is already a corpse under the player, the previously created one is deleted before the timer expires. <br>
 5. The maximum number of corpses is 300 (if necessary, you can increase it in the macro, but not more than 900).
-More details in the video.
+More details in the video. <br>
  </sup>
   </p>